ChrisPritchard/ctf-writeups/tryhackme/thegreatescape.md

 8. the other thing that jumped out from `/root` was the presence of a `.git` folder. 'deleted' and git was pretty obvious :)

+> Here I did something a bit silly, but interesting enough to document.
+>
-> here i did something a bit silly, but interesting enough to document. i figured i needed to pull the .git folder back to my host so I could explore it, but how?
+> I figured i needed to pull the .git folder back to my host so I could explore it, but how?
+>
 > `tar -cf gitar /root/.git` would create a file, and then I tried using `base64 /root/gitar` but it was too large, and timed out the request
+>
-> instead I repeated these steps, but focused on the objects subdirectory of .git, which actually contains the commits
+> Instead I repeated these steps, but focused on the objects subdirectory of .git, which actually contains the commits
+>
-> this worked and I got the tar back to my machine as base64. to hydrate it, I created a new git repo via git init, copied objects inside, and then could use git log / git checkout as normal (albeit with some warnings about dangling commits0.
+> This worked and I got the tar back to my machine as base64. to hydrate it, I created a new git repo via git init, copied objects inside, and then could use git log / git checkout as normal (albeit with some warnings about dangling commits).
+>
-> ultimately silly though, it was far easier just to do this on the remote machine
+> Ultimately silly though, it was far easier just to do this on the remote machine

 9. git can be targetted to a given folder via `--git-dir`. so, with this, i used url to get the git history: `http://api-dev-backup:8080/exif?url=;git+--git-dir+/root/.git+log`
 10. from that I saw a commit where the 'insecure' files were added, and I checked out that commit: `http://api-dev-backup:8080/exif?url=;git+--git-dir+/root/.git+checkout+[redacted]`